nationalarchives/dr2-ingest/terraform/README.md

     * TF_VAR_account_number=*[account number of the environment to update]*

-4. Initialize Terraform (if not done so previously):
+4. Initialise Terraform (if not done so previously):

    ```
    [location of project] $ terraform init